ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 <div class="alert is-important">

-**Note:** The exported `reducer` function is necessary as [function calls are not supported](https://angular.io/guide/aot-compiler#function-calls-are-not-supported) by the AOT compiler.
+**Note:** The exported `reducer` function is necessary as [function calls are not supported](https://angular.io/guide/aot-compiler#function-calls-are-not-supported) the View Engine AOT compiler.
+It is no longer required if you use the default Ivy AOT compiler (or JIT).

 </div>